qapage/qapage.github.io/_posts/2025-03-10-What-is-Strategy.md

 - The question of organization: Are other policies and procedures organized to exploit the resource or capability?
 A valuable, rare, and inimitable resource or capability does not in itself provide a sustainable competitive advantage, the firm must be organized appropriately to fully exploit the resource or capability and turn a potentially unused competitive advantage into a sustainable competitive advantage.

+#### How do you apply these concepts?

+Say you're thinking about a company, create five buckets, one for each of the resources and capabilities of the company.
+And then for each of the things you put in the buckets, ask the VRIO questions.
+Is this valuable, is this rare, is this inimitable, is the company organized to take advantage of this?
+If you can answer yes to all of these questions, then the company has a sustainable competitive advantage.

+For example, let's take Microsoft Azure Active Directory (Azure AD), a leading identity and access management service from Microsoft.

+Lets put together the five buckets for Azure AD,

+1. Tangible resources: Microsoft's data centers, servers, network infrastructure, and about $100 billion in cash and short-term investments
+2. Intangible resources: Microsoft's brand, reputation, and customer relationships
+3. Human resources: Microsoft's employees, including engineers, salespeople, and customer support staff
+4. Operational capabilities: Microsoft's ability to develop, deploy, and maintain Azure AD
+5. Dynamic capabilities: Microsoft's ability to adapt Azure AD to new technologies and customer needs

+##### VRIO Conclusion for Microsoft Azure AD:
+- Data centers: valuable but not rare.
+- Servers/network infra: valuable but not rare.
+- $100 billion in Cash and short term investments: valuable, and quite rare.
+- Brand and Reputation: valuable, rare, inimitable.
+- Customer relationships: valuable, rare, inimitable.
+- Employees: valuable, not rare, inimitable.
+- Microsoft's ability to develop, deploy, and maintain Azure AD: valuable, rare, inimitable.
+- Organization: Yes, Microsoft is highly organized to fully exploit Azure AD's potential, with substantial resources and a strategic focus.

+So in conclusion, Microsoft Azure AD has a sustainable competitive advantage because of its cash on hand, brand, reputation, customer relationships, and the ability to develop, deploy, and maintain Azure AD.